-Today, many of these towers still stand, and Okanogan Country boasts the highest number of remaining towers in Washington State.
-Take advantage of this opportunity to enjoy a day hike or plan a week-long adventure to visit multiple towers and witness the ways fire has shaped this unique landscape.
+Today, many of these towers still stand, and Okanogan County boasts the highest number of remaining towers in Washington State.
+Take advantage of this opportunity to enjoy a day hike or plan a week-long adventure to visit multiple towers.

 Okanogan Fire Lookout Towers